 Illicit drugs carry their own sets of withdrawal symptoms, which vary in frequency and degree.

 Pot is one of the most prevalent drugs among adults and teens.
 Individuals may light up a joint recreationally, but many do so to relieve discomfort or take the edge off.
-As with alcohol and other drugs, frequent use could increase the potential for withdrawal, including:

 A Duke University study found that more than 95 percent of nearly 500 adult marijuana smokers who tried to quit suffered at least one symptom; 43 percent experienced more than one symptom.
 Daily smokers, the study found, experienced the most symptoms.